What Is Normal Hard Disk Temperature For A Dedicated Server?

 What Is the Safe Operating Temperature Range for HDDs?

-The normal operating temperature range for most HDDs is between 25°C and 45°C (77°F to 113°F).
-Some modern enterprise-grade hard drives are designed to work safely within a broader range, typically from 0°C to 60°C (32°F to 140°F).
+The hard disk temperature range for most HDDs is between 25°C and 45°C (77°F to 113°F).
+Some modern enterprise-grade hard drives are designed to work safely within a broader hard disk temperature range, typically from 0°C to 60°C (32°F to 140°F).
 However, running close to these extremes can accelerate wear and reduce the lifespan of the drive.

 According to a study by Google on hard disk reliability in data centers, drives operating above 50°C consistently had a higher failure rate than those kept in the 30–40°C range.
 Similarly, disks operating at extremely low temperatures also showed a higher probability of failure, likely due to condensation and lubrication issues.